~ Carny Lingo ~

 Trouper — A person who has spent at least one full season in the traveling amusement business.
 In common use in theater as well.

-Turn the Tip — When the crowd of onlookers (the tip) watching a bally crowd up to the ticket box and start buying tickets, the talker has turned the tip.
-During the active ticket-buying, he stops "spieling" (the selling portion of the bally) and "grinds," keeping up the excitement with rhythmic phrases (if a talker ever actually did say "hurry, hurry, hurry!" it would be during the grind.)
+Turn the Tip — When the crowd of onlookers (the tip) watching a bally are asked to crowd up to the ticket box and start buying tickets, the talker has turned the tip.
+During the active ticket-buying, he stops "spieling" (the selling portion of the bally) and "grinds," keeping up the excitement with rhythmic phrases (if a talker ever actually did say "hurry, hurry, hurry!" it would be during the grind).

 Twenty-Four Hour Man — An employee who plans the route to the next town and marks the way with arrows.